-2020 has been a tough year for small business marketing.
-After the sudden economic halt in March, many small- and medium-sized businesses (SMBs) have been operating with reduced staff and tightened budgets.
+2020 Has been a tough year for small business marketing.
+After the sudden economic halt in March, many small and medium businesses (SMBs) have been operating with reduced staff and tightened budgets.
 SMB leaders have been making the most of limited resources to draw in customers as we all contend with restrictions brought about by public health concerns and the resulting financial effects.

 First, take a look at last year’s marketing strategy

 A lot has changed this year, and your first step should be to reflect.
 Have any of your competitors closed, temporarily or permanently?
 Have other businesses expanded or stepped in to fill the void?
 Take stock and see how your business, and the potential for a new small business marketing strategy, stacks up with your peers.

 Conduct market research to see where you can level up or shift to accommodate new business streams.
 Between business closures and new customer demands and habits, opportunities may exist to launch new products or services.
 Remember, while the pandemic has disrupted the small business economy in very big ways, many of this year’s changes were already happening pre-COVID-19.
 Big trends like consumers embracing ecommerce and businesses leaning into digital transformation are being accelerated by the current public health situation, but they’re unlikely to reverse course once things are safer.

 Do some very localized market research by taking your own customers’ pulse.
 Find out what they want and see how your business is delivering against those customer expectations.
 Just as your business has been disrupted this year, so, too, have your customers’ lives.
 It’s a good time to check in with them and listen to what they like, don’t like, and want more of from you.
 You might be inspired – either to try something new or to double-down on what’s already working.